-Topics and series.
-This historical marker is listed in these topic lists: Education • Settlements & Settlers.
-In addition, it is included in the Postal Mail and Philately series list.
-A significant historical year for this entry is 1890.
+Topics.
+This historical marker is listed in this topic list: Settlements & Settlers.
+A significant historical year for this entry is 1870.

 Location.
-31° 56.124′ N, 99° 46.832′ W. Marker is near Winters, Texas, in Runnels County.
-Marker is at the intersection of State Highway 153 and Farm Touch for map.
+31° 57.593′ N, 100° 3.659′ W. Marker is near Winters, Texas, in Runnels County.
+Marker is at the intersection of State Highway 153 and Farm to Market Road 384, on the left when traveling west on State Highway 153.
+Touch for map.
 Marker is in this post office area: Winters TX 79567, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Site of Old Communities of Mazeland and Wilmeth St. John's Lutheran Church (approx. 5 miles away); Rock Hotel (approx. 5.6 miles away); Community of Pumphrey (approx. 5.6 miles away); Old Cotton Oil Mill (approx. 5.7 miles away); Robert Cooke, M.D. (approx. 5.7 miles away); Winters State Bank (approx. 5.8 miles away); Winters Lodge No. 743, A.F. & A.M. (approx. 5.8 miles away).
 Touch for a list and map of all markers in Winters.